Set Prediction without Imposing Structure as Conditional Density Estimation: Experiments

 \paragraph{Results} We report the Chamfer loss for the Digits dataset and Hungarian loss for the Polygons dataset in Table~\ref{tab:toy data}.
 The metrics are chosen in a way that aligns with a qualitative assessment (\autoref{fig:polygons and digits comparison}) of the performance for each dataset respectively.
 While the baseline with the Chamfer loss objective performs better on Digits, the Hungarian baseline outperforms the former on Polygons.
 This result reveals a trade-off when picking set loss functions as training objectives for different types of datasets.
 Our framework improves over both baselines on both datasets, but more importantly, we do not observe a similar performance discrepancy between the two datasets.

-We confirm in Figure~\ref{fig:polygons and digits comparison} that both baselines handle the multi-modal data distribution, by interpolating between multiple plausible sets.
+We confirm in Figure~\ref{fig:polygons and digits comparison} that both baselines handle the multi-modal data distribution, by interpolating between different target sets.
 The set loss choice can lead to implausible predictions.
 While in this case both datasets are designed to be simple for transparency reasons, the choice of set loss becomes a non-trivial trade-off for more complex datasets.
 Our approach prevents implicit interpolation and consequently does not incur the same trade-off cost.
 In contrast to purely deterministic optimizers, which always converge to the same local minimum, our stochastic version finds multiple energy minima.
-Figure~\ref{fig:polygons multi-modal} and Figure~\ref{fig:digits multi-modal} in the appendix demonstrate the ability to cover multiple modes, where multiple predictions result in differently rotated polygons and distinctly shaped digits.
+Figure~\ref{fig:polygons multi-modal} and Figure~\ref{fig:digits multi-modal} in the appendix demonstrate the ability to cover different modes, where several predictions result in differently rotated polygons and distinctly shaped digits.
+Each prediction represents an independently sampled trajectory of transitions described in \Eqref{eq:prediction steps}.
+This experiment is tailored towards the special case, when there exist multiple plausible target sets and exemplifies both the short-comings of training with assignment-based set losses and the ability of our approach to predict multiple sets.
+Whether the results in this simplified experiment will also reflect the superiority of the proposed approach on a real-world problem remains to be tested.